SchoolOfCode/week-6-hackathon-Holl4444/README.md

 The Challenge:\
 Creating a CodeWars like challenge with a theme that is continous across team members!
 Using Unit testing.
+More details can be found in the challengeInstructions file.

 ## Tech Stack